Deepak9123/sparks-foundation-Projects-Internship/README.md

 # sparks-foundation-Projects
-Task Name- Basic Banking Website

-Problem Description- A dynamic banking website used to transfer money between multiple users and table contains upto 10 dummy users.
+The Sparks Foundation Web Development Internship Project : Basic Banking System website.
+A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.

+The website has the following specification -

+1. A dummy data for upto 20 customers
+2. Customers table with basic fields such as name, email, current balance etc.
+3. Transaction status
+4. Transfer table/ Transfer History which records all the transactions

 Technology Stack used-